lvnvpreet/hugo-site/StarDentic/content/contact/_index.md

 ---
-title: "Contact HealthCare Plus"
+title: "Contact StarDentic"
-description: "Get in touch with our healthcare team.
-We're here to help with all your medical needs."
+description: "Get in touch with our dental team.
+We're here to help with all your oral health needs."
 ---

 # Contact Us

-We're here to answer your questions and help you schedule an appointment.
-Our friendly staff is ready to assist you with any healthcare needs.
+We're here to answer your questions and help you schedule your dental appointment.
+Our friendly staff is ready to assist you with any dental care needs.

 ## Office Hours